redis/redis-doc/commands/geosearch.md

-GEOSEARCH is compatible with `GEORADIUS`, in addition to searching for circular areas, it can also support searching for rectangular areas.
+Return the members of a sorted set populated with geospatial information using `GEOADD`, which are within the borders of the area specified by a given shape.
+This command extends the `GEORADIUS` command, so in addition to searching within circular areas, it supports searching within rectangular areas.

-The search center point is determined by the following option:
+The query's center point is provided by one of these mandatory options:

-* `FROMMEMBER`: It takes the name of a member already existing inside the geospatial index represented by the sorted set.
+* `FROMMEMBER`: Use the position of the given existing `<member>` in the sorted set.
-* `FROMLOC`: Use parameters to pass longitude and latitude.
+* `FROMLONLAT`: Use the given `<longitude>` and `<latitude>`.

-The search area is determined by the following options:
+The query's shape is provided by one of these mandatory options:

-* `BYRADIUS`: Similar to GEORADIUS, searching for circular areas according to radius.
+* `BYRADIUS`: Similar to `GEORADIUS`, search inside circular area according to given `<radius>`.
-* `BYBOX`: Axis-aligned rectangle, determined by height and width.
+* `BYBOX`: Search inside an axis-aligned rectangle, determined by `<height>` and `<width>`.

 The command optionally returns additional information using the following options:

 * `WITHDIST`: Also return the distance of the returned items from the specified center.
-The distance is returned in the same unit as the unit specified as the radius or height or width argument of the command.
+The distance is returned in the same unit asspecified for the radius or height and width arguments.
-* `WITHCOORD`: Also return the longitude,latitude coordinates of the matching items.
+* `WITHCOORD`: Also return the longitude and latitude of the matching items.
 * `WITHHASH`: Also return the raw geohash-encoded sorted set score of the item, in the form of a 52 bit unsigned integer.
 This is only useful for low level hacks or debugging and is otherwise of little interest for the general user.

-The command default is to return unsorted items.
-Two different sorting methods can be invoked using the following two options:
+By default, the command returns unsorted items.
+Two different sorting methods can be invoked using one of the following two options:

 * `ASC`: Sort returned items from the nearest to the farthest, relative to the center.
 * `DESC`: Sort returned items from the farthest to the nearest, relative to the center.

-By default all the matching items are returned.
+By default, all the matching items are returned.
 It is possible to limit the results to the first N matching items by using the **COUNT `<count>`** option.
 However note that internally the command needs to perform an effort proportional to the number of items matching the specified area, so to query very large areas with a very small `COUNT` option may be slow even if just a few results are returned.
 On the other hand `COUNT` can be a very effective way to reduce bandwidth usage if normally just the first results are used.

 @return